libertyernie/CrosspostSharp/README.md

 --------------------

-WeasylSync is a Windows desktop application that loads individual submissions from Weasyl and lets you post them to your Tumblr account, maintaining the title, description, and tags.
+WeasylSync is a Windows desktop application that loads individual submissions from Weasyl and lets you post them to your Tumblr and InkBunny accounts, maintaining the title, description, and tags.

 Only visual submissions (artwork) are supported at this time.